abinit/abinit/doc/tutorial/eph4mob.md

 The routine that computes carrier mobilites is automatically invoked when [[eph_task]] -4 is used and a *RTA.nc* file with the final results is produced.
-There are however cases in which one would like to compute mobilities from an already existing SIGEPH.nc file without performing a full self-energy calculation from scratch.
+There are however cases in which one would like to compute mobilities from an already existing SIGEPH.nc file without performing a full calculation from scratch.
 In this case, one can use [[eph_task]] 7 and specify the name of the SIGEPH.nc file with [[getsigeph_filepath]].
 The advanced input variable [[transport_ngkpt]] can be use to downsample the $\kk$-mesh used to evaluate the mobility integral.